andreazerbato04/Nautilus_Marine_Energy_Harvester/construction/readme.md

 <img width="1876" height="797" alt="image" src="https://github.com/user-attachments/assets/317325f4-4d95-4016-8b85-7f95bdfe9d20" />

  The circuit was create using fritzing.
-You can find the file in this folder and downolad it or use this <a href="https://github.com/andreazerbato04/Nautilus_Marine_Energy_Harvester/blob/main/construction/circuit%20with%20AC%20motor.fzz">link </a>
+You can find the file in this folder and downolad it or use this <a href="https://github.com/andreazerbato04/Nautilus_Marine_Energy_Harvester/blob/main/construction/circuit%20with%20AC%20motor.fzz">link </a> <br>
+ If I want to see how the circuit change in respond at the input voltage click this link or find in the folder
 <h2>OUR PROTOTYPE</h2>